boudinov/mvc-5-routing-localization/README.md

 # Features

-Normal `Route("~/invest")` automatically gets a language prefix, such as `/invest` for default language, and e.g. `/de/invest` for german language.
+Normal `Route("~/invest")` automatically(can opt out) gets a language prefix, such as `/invest` for default language, and e.g. `/de/invest` for german language.
 You can achieve the same for conventional routing.

-For more control use LocalizeRoute("..."), so you can get `/de/investieren`, or disable route localization.
+For more control and/or url translation use LocalizeRoute("..."), so you can get `/de/investieren`, or disable route localization(opt out).

-The effect is that you get Thread.CurrentThread.CurrentCulture set appropriately during controller initialization.
+The effect is that you get Thread.CurrentThread.CurrentCulture and CurrentUICulture set appropriately during controller initialization.

 # Setup